Posted on August 14, 2020

 “People look at me and say, ‘Here comes the miracle man,’” he said.
 “I want to be known for what made me strong.”

-Watch the video below to hear Gary’s story of recovery, including how his team of therapists challenged and encouraged him to reach his goals.
+Watch the video to hear Gary’s story of recovery, including how his team of therapists challenged and encouraged him to reach his goals.

 Learn about West Nile virus activity in Michigan and how to protect yourself by visiting the Michigan Department of Health & Human Services website.